Balaramdh/Balaramdh/README.md

 - 👋 Hi, I’m @Balaramdh
 - 👀 I’m interested in Elecctrical Engineering design projects
 - 🌱 I’m currently learning Design tools Like AutoCAD,ETAP,Matlab/simulink
-- 💞️ I’m looking to collaborate on electrical wiring desugn for residental and  commercial buildings
+- 💞️ I’m looking to collaborate on electrical wiring design for residental and  commercial buildings
 - 📫 How to reach me Via this github account
 - 😄 Pronouns: Bala
 - ⚡ Fun fact: